ThinkboxSoftware/Deadline/Examples/Scripting/EventPlugins/Sample/Readme.txt

 loads two plugins with the same name, so make sure that doens't happen.
 It could rip a hole in space time or something.

 This event plugin is run through the IronPython engine.
-For boring old CPython, you'll need to make some changes.
-Once I know what those changes are, and remember to look at this file again, I'll let you know.
-If you know, feel free to edit this.
+For CPython, you'll need to make some changes.
+Just add the text "#Python.NET" (without quotes) as the first line of text in the file.

+Then you'll be able to use the CPython version bundled along with Deadline in its install directory.